E-Paine/tkinter-docs/source/canvas.rst

           the :ref:`coordinates <coordinates>` section below.
 If the *outline* option has been specified as an empty string, then this option has no effect.
 The default value is 1.

         .. note::
             Wide outlines will be drawn centered on the edges of the arc's region.

     .. method:: create_bitmap(*args, **kw)

+        | *anchor=*
+        | The given value determines how to position the item relative to the
+          positioning coordinate for the bitmap; it may have any valid :ref:`Tk anchor <anchors>`.
+For example, if the value is **center** then the item is centered on the point; if the value is **n** then the item will be drawn so that its top center point is at the positioning coordinate.
+The default value is **center**.

+        | *background=*
+        | *activebackground=*
+        | *disabledbackground=*
+        | Specifies the color to use for each of the bitmap's “0” valued
+          pixels in its normal, active and disabled states (correspondingly).
+          The given value may be any valid :ref:`Tk colour <colours>`.
+If the value is an empty string, then nothing is displayed where the bitmap pixels are 0; this produces a transparent effect.
+The default value is an empty string.

+        | *bitmap=*
+        | *activebitmap=*
+        | *disabledbitmap=*
+        | Specifies the bitmap to display in its normal, active and disabled
+          states (correspondingly).
+The given value may be any valid :ref:`Tk Bitmap <bitmaps>`.
+An empty string specifies no bitmap.
+The default value is an empty string.

+        | *foreground=*
+        | *activeforeground=*
+        | *disabledforeground=*
+        | Specifies the color to use for each of the bitmap's “1” valued
+          pixels in its normal, active and disabled states (correspondingly).
+          The given value may be any valid :ref:`Tk colour <colours>`.

+        | *state=*
+        | This allows the bitmap to override the canvas widget's global
+          *state* option.
+It takes the same values: normal, disabled or hidden.
+An empty string will defer to the canvas widget's state.
+          The default value is an empty string.

+        | *tags=*
+        | Specifies one or more tags to apply to the bitmap.
+When used in
+          :mod:`Canvas.itemconfigure`, this replaces any existing tags for the bitmap.
+An empty list may also be specified.
+The default value is an empty list.

     .. method:: create_image(*args, **kw)